FISHING FIRST AID KIT

 Rainwear is an essential addition to your fishing safety gear bag.
 Several styles are available.
 A rain poncho is good, but many anglers prefer a two-piece rain suit with a jacket and pants.

 Good rainwear is waterproof, not just water-repellent.
 It should have a full hood to protect your head, a storm flap over the jacket opening, a zipper, buttons or snaps, and elastic around the cuffs and ankle openings to keep water out.

-Sunglasses protect your eyes against the sun's glare.
-Many anglers like polarized sunglasses that reduce glare and let them see below the surface of the water to spot fish and other objects.
-Some sun glasses are treated to protect your eyes from the sun's harmful ultra violet light rays.
+Another essential item of fishing safety equipment, sunglasses protect your eyes against the sun's glare.
+Many anglers prefer polarized sunglasses that reduce glare and allow them to see below the surface of the water to spot fish and other objects.
+Another benefit of polarized sunglasses: they are treated to protect your eyes from the full spectrum of the sun's harmful ultraviolet light rays (UVA/UVB).

 Hip boots and waders are designed to keep you dry and protect you against the chill of cool water.
 For cold water wading, wear insulated boots.
 Hip boots only come up to your hips and are held in place with belt straps.
 Waders come up to the top part of your chest.
 They are held in place by suspenders and you should wear a belt on the outside.
 They will protect you while surf fishing, wading a stream or fishing in deeper water.

 Under most circumstances, if you fall in the water with your hip boots on, do not try to remove them; first bend your knees.
 Air trapped in the boots will make them float at the toes.
 This can help keep you afloat as you paddle toward shore.

 Thanks to the Future Fisherman Foundation for contributing to this section.